INTERPOL-Innovation-Centre/Relevant-Open-Source-projects-for-LEAs/README.md

 ### Natural Language Processing & Large Language-and-Vision Assistants and Models (llamas, llavas)
 - [Awesome NLP](https://github.com/keon/awesome-nlp) - An inventory of Natural Langauge Processing resources.
 - [Ollama](https://github.com/ollama/ollama) - "Get up and running with large language models locally".
 A very simple-to-use solution, efficient and stand-alone.
 Includes the possibility to choose from llama or llava (Video) Manifests.
+- [VFRAME](https://vframe.io/scene-summarization/) and its [Github](https://github.com/vframeio/vframe/) - Visual Forensics, Redaction, and Metadata Extraction.
+Uses AI to train models in explosive ordnance sportting.
+Could be used for other LEA related purposes, for instance under the Small Caliber Ammunition Reference Table (SCART) see: [Tech 4 Tracing](https://www.tech4tracing.
+- [YOLOv8](https://docs.ultralytics.com) real-time object detection and image segmentation model.
+Check the directory of trained models at [Roboflow](https://universe.roboflow.com).
+Includes pre-trained models for ammunitions, firearms, licence plates, etc...
+- [Whisper-mic](https://github.com/mallorbc/whisper_mic) - Will trasncript or interpret audio files or audio from the microphone.
+Works offline, tested on Mac OSX M3.

 ### Machine Learning
 - [Cogment](https://docs.cogment.ai) - A high-efficiency framework designed to enable the training of models in environments where humans and agents interact with the environment and each other continuously.
 It’s capable of distributed, multi-agent, multi-model training.